 Before I continue, here are the features of the Vitamix S50…

 - Has two pre-programmed settings (Smoothie and Power Blend) that provide hands-free convenience and consistency

 - Variable speed – up to 10-speed settings

 - Out of the box, you’ll get two blending containers – one large 40-ounce pitcher and a smaller 20-ounce container

 - Built-in safety mechanism that shuts the motor off when you lift the pitcher from the base

 - Only 14.55” tall

 - Compact size will fit in small homes

-- Two blending containers gives you options – use the 20-ounce container if you only need to make smoothies for one or use the 40-ounce need more
+- Two blending containers give you options – use the 20-ounce container if you need to make smoothies for one or use the 40-ounce need more

 - Long 5-year warranty